 Above is Kakunodate station, the main gate to the samurai village.The

 The houses are easy to find, but once you get there information in English is difficult to find.
+All around the city is statues and monuments.
+I'm assuming the one above is for reading or academics.

 Each house had beautiful gardens and were connected between houses with paths or bridges.
 You could also go back out to the main street and travel between houses.